Advertiser Disclosure

 “Borrowing inspiration from our flagship A380 in every cabin, our Boeing 777 with revamped interiors boast the very best in customer comfort and will feature modern design details and signature cabin finishings, with a new Business Class cabin that provides more privacy for our customers, in addition to other thoughtful touches that underscore our exceptional value proposition,” said Adnan Kazim, deputy president and CCO at Emirates Airline.

-Here’s where and when you’ll be able to fly Emirates retrofitted Boeing 777-300s this summer.
+Here’s where and when you’ll be able to fly Emirates retrofitted Boeing 777-300s.

 Emirates Retrofitted Boeing 777-300s With New Business Class and Premium Economy

-Emirates has chosen Brussels (BRU), Gevena (GVA), and Tokyo Haneda (HND) as the first of its destinations to receive the 4-class Boeing 777s with all-new business and premium economy cabins.
-The retrofitted jets will also feature a “refreshed” first class cabin.
+Emirates has chosen Brussels (BRU), Geneva (GVA), Riyadh (RUH), and Zurich (ZRH) as the first of its destinations to receive the 4-class Boeing 777s with all-new business and premium economy cabins.
+The retrofitted jets will also feature a “refreshed” first-class cabin.

-In total, there’ll be 38 business class seats in a 1-2-1 configuration, 24 of Emirates’ recently-introduced premium economy seats, and 256 seats in economy.
+In total, you’ll find 38 business class seats in a 1-2-1 configuration, 24 of Emirates’ recently-introduced premium economy seats, and 256 seats in economy.

 SCROLL FOR MORE